Luke Supyk

-Luke Supyk (/uk/; born 4 March 2006) is a New Zealand footballer who currently plays as a forward for Wellington Phoenix in the A-League.
+Luke Stuart Supyk (/uk/; born 4 March 2006) is a New Zealand footballer who l plays as a forward for Gateshead in the National League.

 Club career

 Born in Wellington, Supyk began his career in the academies of Waimakariri United and Nomads United before joining Wellington Phoenix in 2021.
 Having progressed through the academy, he was added to the club's reserve side, playing in the Central League, where he impressed with his goal-scoring powers.

-On the 27 August 2023, Supyk made his professional debut for the first team in the Australia Cup round-of-32 match against Melbourne City where they lost 3-0.
+On the 27 August 2023, Supyk made his professional debut for the first team in the Australia Cup round-of-32 match against Melbourne City where they lost 3–0.
 Supyk came on as a late substitute for Kosta Barbarouses.
 On his return from a training camp with the New Zealand under-17 squad in Japan, Supyk was officially announced as the first-team's nineteenth signing.

+On 29 May 2026, the Wellington Phoenix confirmed Supyk's contract had not been renewed for the 2026–27 season and that he would be departing the club as a result.

 International career

 Supyk was called up to the New Zealand under-17 squad for the 2023 OFC U-17 Championship, where he finished joint-top scorer alongside Tahitian Titouan Guillemant, helping New Zealand to the title.
 The competition served as qualification for the 2023 FIFA U-17 World Cup, and Supyk was again called up to represent the nation in the tournament.

 Supyk was named as part of the 21-player New Zealand U-20 squad for the 2025 FIFA U-20 World Cup that took place in Chile from September to October 2025.
 Supyk made two appearances in the tournament, with New Zealand exiting after the conclusion of the group stage.